Visiting Policy during the ongoing COVID-19 pandemic

 - Visitors should sanitise/wash their hands-on arrival and departure.

-- We will keep a log of visitors for Track and Trace purposes.
+- We will keep a log of visitors.

 Additional information regarding rapid tests

-- With the exception of outdoor socially distanced visits taking place in our grounds, a lateral flow test with a negative result will be required for all family/friends on the same day of every visit.
+- A lateral flow test with a negative result will be required for all family/friends on the same day of every visit.
 We are able to facilitate your test on arrival, however this process requires a considerable number of extra resources and not all our locations have a room suitable to undertake the tests.
 For this reason, our preference is for visitors to test at home or by attending a community test centre site provided by Warwickshire County Council.
 The home kits can be provided by us or collected from a local pharmacy.
 Tests undertaken at home must be registered and you will require a UON number from us to do this.
 We can provide instructions for completing and registering tests and will support you to do this the first few times if required.

 - Visitors who have had Covid-19, have completed their isolation period and are not showing any new signs of the virus, will be exempt from testing for 90 days.
 We will need to see proof of the visitor’s positive result.